somethiiing/ng2-todo-chatbox/README.md

 ## Features
 * Login Functionality
+* Todo app for taking notes.
+Notes persist until server reset.
+* Chat app for talking to a group of people. (whoever is logged in).
 * Ng Router for site rerouting
 * Socket IO for instant chat communication
 * NodeJS server to handle local authentication, note creation